EIE305 Individual Specialisation (literature study) in Land Consolidation and Related Subjects

 4. Further work on the written discussion of the literature

-5. Submission of the written discussion of the literature for evaluation by the external examiner
+5. Submission of the written discussion of the literature for evaluation

 a) Use literature to study a professional topic. b) Write a professional academic report.

 Individual literature study and assignment writing with supervision.